 Town and Village Greens: Essex CC’s ‘quay’ to Court of Appeal successPrint publication

-Walker Morris’ Town and Village Green (TVG) experts Andrew Beck and Erin Keating offer some practical advice for landowners following the recent Court of Appeal decision in the Mistley Quay case .
+Walker Morris’ Town and Village Green (TVG) expert Erin Keating offers some practical advice for landowners following the recent Court of Appeal decision in the Mistley Quay case .

 In our previous briefing, we explain in some detail TVG registrations and the legal and practical concerns for landowners and developers.
 In short, any person may apply to register land as a TVG if a significant number of local inhabitants have indulged, as of right, in lawful sports and pastimes on the land for at least 20 years.
 Once land has been registered, it is afforded the highest form of protection, which can severely restrict future use and development.

 In 2017, following registration of part of the waterfront port at Mistley Quay in Essex, the landowner applied to the High Court for rectification of the TVG register on several grounds, including:

 - that the use of the land had been contentious well in excess of 2 years before the application to register the land was made